harrihari/Metrology/version 1/User stories.md

 # Software User Story: Subsea Jumper Metrology System (Version 1)

-**As a subsea operator, I want a software system to accurately measure and map the positions of multiple subsea assets in a single deployment, with a general idea of the results before completion, so that I can efficiently plan jumper installations and maintenance at 5000m depth.**
+**As a Survey Engineer, I want a software system to accurately measure and map the positions of multiple subsea assets in a single deployment, with a general idea of the results before completion, so that I can efficiently plan jumper installations and maintenance at 5000m depth.**

 ---